 Is the SQE harder than the LPC?

-It is difficult to say at this stage as we do not set the SQE assessments and no real assessments have yet been sat by any students.
 The best answer I can give is that the assessments are very different.
-With the LPC, students sit a mixture of closed and open book knowledge-based assessments using multiple choice question style as well as long and short form problem solving questions.
+With the LPC, students sit a mixture of closed and open book knowledge-based assessments using a multiple choice question style as well as long and short form problem solving questions.
 They also sit one skills assessment in each of legal research, drafting, writing, interviewing and advocacy.

-With the SQE, during SQE1, students sit two five hour single best answer multiple-choice style question papers.
+The SQE is formed of the two parts, SQE1 and SQE2.
+During SQE1, students sit two five hour single best answer multiple-choice style question papers.
 The papers consist of 180 questions across a broad syllabus, including academic law and vocational subjects (360 questions in total).
-In SQE2, students will take 16 assessments made up as follows: 2 in each the oral skills of advocacy and interviewing and 3 assessments in each of the other four written skills of research, writing, drafting and case and matter analysis.
+In SQE2, students will take 16 assessments made up as follows: two in each of the oral skills of advocacy and interviewing, and three assessments in each of the other four written skills of research, writing, drafting and case and matter analysis.
 These skills assessments are set in the contexts of property practice, wills, criminal practice, business law and practice and dispute resolution.

 What advice would you give to anyone still struggling to decide between the SQE and LPC?

 My advice would be not to rush any decision just yet, as there is still time before a final choice needs to be made.
-Those students would be well advised to keep in touch with ULaw over the next few weeks and months through our various open evenings and other SQE related events.
+Those students would be well advised to keep in touch with ULaw through our various open evenings and other SQE related events.
 Here they can talk to our advisers and our Employability Team before making this important decision.

 Discover more about the SQE on our dedicated SQE webpage.